Bcopeland64/LLM-Zoomcamp/LLM Zoomcamp Final Project/readme.md

 - Prometheus: Access at `http://localhost:9090`
 - Grafana: Access at `http://localhost:3000`
 - Default login: admin/admin
-  - Import the provided dashboard JSON file for a pre-configured Hobbit Q&A dashboard
+- Import the provided dashboard JSON file for a pre-configured Hobbit Q&A dashboard.

 I have included two files for evaluation including Grafana or the monitor.py file.
 This gives users two options of monitoring the chatbot metrics. **It should be noted that this application runs best with a GPU.
-It can run locally, but the compute times can be heavy, especially in the case of the evaluation.py file (run at your own risk)
+It can run locally, but the compute times can be heavy, especially in the case of the evaluation.py file (run at your own risk).**

 Metrics collected: